Documentation

 NameTypeDescription

-questionstrthe question to ask the consumer
+questionstrthe question to ask the respondent

 text_to_highlightstrthe text that the respondent will highlight parts of

-defaultstr | Nonethe default highlights to use in generating test data
+defaultstr | Nonethe default highlights to use in generating test data.
+If omitted, test data uses random highlights.

 tagsdict[str, Any] | NoneTags to attach to this question, from s.tags(...).
 You can also attach tags using the with s.tag(...): context manager.